An overview of everything web scraping. What it is, how it works, how you can scrape the web, and more.

 Web scraping collects diverse data from a website.
 This data can help businesses understand competitors, identify market trends, and track customer sentiment, aiding strategic decision-making processes.

-Web scraping can provide real-time data, ensuring the most recent information is readily available.
+Web scraping can provide real-time data ensuring the most recent information is readily available.
+For example, getting Amazon product prices and inventory availability in real-time.
 This feature is critical in sectors such as finance, where up-to-date data is essential.

 5. Data Accuracy